-During fiscal 2007, our non-employee directors were also entitled to receive a stock option to purchase 15,000 shares of our common stock upon such director's initial election and a stock option to purchase 25,000 shares of our common stock upon such director's re-election.
+As a result of the consultant's review, the Board of Directors voted that upon re-election, our non-employee directors would be entitled to a combination of stock options and cash equal to a fair value of \$82,250.
+For fiscal 2008, the directors agreed to receive a cash payment of \$49,000 with the remainder value of \$33,250 issued in stock options, as determined using Black-Scholes.
 The stock options become exercisable in three equal annual installments, with the first third vesting on the date of grant.
 All options are granted with a term of ten years and have an exercise price equal to the closing price of the common stock on the date of grant.